-Software acts as a bridge between things and the applications and for the interoperability between devices.
-They are many commercial and open source software for IoT with respective strengths and weaknesses.
-Cost is a limiting factor when considering proprietery software.
-Open software enables the reaserchers to replicate the design and customize it to meet specific needs of the context [29].
+Software acts as a bridge between things and the applications and for interoperability between devices.
+There are many commercial and open source software for IoT with respective strengths and weaknesses.
+Cost is a limiting factor when considering proprietary software.
+Open software enables the researchers to replicate the design and customize it to meet specific needs of the context [31].
 Most IoT devices are resource constrained and battery powered therefore, software used should be low memory consuming.
 In this thesis we consider only open source software.